 As spring starts to appear, we hear more and more units wanting to get outdoors and back together in physical meetings.
 Our recommendation continues to be to “follow the lead of your school district.”
 With five counties that will probably all get back into operations on different schedules, it is hard for us to give a blanket recommendation that fits everyone.
 Please be mindful of the following:

 - Health and safety of our participants are the number one priority.
 This should also include people we encounter.

 - Follow the lead of your school district or municipality as we get closer to summer.

 - Do not engage in any physical gathering while your town or area is under a stay-at-home order.
 This includes door-to-door activities such as fundraisers.

 Looking Ahead to Reopening:

-Remember too, we are here for you!
-While the Scout Service Center is closed to the public, we are operational.
-Limited staff is keeping critical operations functional while the majority of our staff is working remotely and we are all practicing social distancing.
+We suspect that our office can open during phase 2 of the governor’s reopening plan.
+That having been said, we are targeting June 1st as a potential opening date that is still very tentative.
+Some things to be mindful of which are outlined in the May 20th letter to families.
+Remember, we are here for you.
+While the Scout Service Center is temporarily closed to the public, we are operational.
+Until we reopen, limited staff is keeping critical operations functional while the majority of our staff is working remotely and we are all practicing social distancing.
 Please feel free to call the office at (585) 244-4210 or reach out to directly to the appropriate staff member by phone or email if we can be of assistance to you.